BeePerNet/RPI/Analog_Fan_with_PWM/README.md

 WARNING: This is not the best way to connect a motor to Raspberry PI.

-Control an analog computer fan with PWM and read the RPM
+Control an analog computer fan with PWM and read the RPM with only 3 wire: Power, ground and hall effect sensor.

 For GPIO, we have to deal with that: